timfox456/java_training/spring/Lab5/Lab5.md

     ```

     _Self-correction tip:_ Make sure you remove the `@NotBlank`, `@Size`, and `@DecimalMin` annotations from the `Product`entity and their corresponding imports.

+    Here's what it should look like at the end:

 ---